shubham-cmyk/csi-plugin-sample/readme.md

 kubectl apply -f manifest/

-This will create all necessary resources (ServiceAccount, StorageClass, ClusterRole, and ClusterRoleBinding) and deploy your sample CSI plugin on your Kubernetes cluster.
+This will create all necessary resources (ServiceAccount, StorageClass, ClusterRole, ClusterRoleBinding, Controller Plugin Deployment, and Secret) and deploy your sample CSI plugin on your Kubernetes cluster.

+Now, these sections are updated to reflect your project structure and requirements.